Niitch/gherkin-wrapper/docs/Step_functions.md

 - For __Playwright__, it is the [fixture object](https://playwright.dev/docs/test-fixtures)

+> For __Jest__, the runnerArgs object is not provided and the wrapperArgs object is passed as the first arguement instead.

 ## Wrapper arguments

 The second arguement of a step function is an object containing arguments from the wrapper.
 Most of them come from the definition of the step in the feature file.